Ivanhutabarat/Ivanhutabarat/README.md

 ---

-## 🌪️ TITANCORE AERO-SYSTEMS (43 Active Units)
+## 🌪️ TITANCORE AERO-SYSTEMS (35 Active Units)

 > **"Silence is luxury.
 Performance is mandatory."**
-> A custom-engineered "Extreme Positive Pressure" airflow ecosystem within the **Corsair 9000D Super Tower**.
+> A custom-engineered "Optimized Airflow" ecosystem within the **Corsair 9000D Super Tower**.
 Designed to tame the >1500W thermal output of Dual RTX 5090s & Ryzen 9 9950X3D.

 ---